saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 ### Gate-Level Netlist

-After synthesis, the RTL is converted into gates or technology-specific standard cells.
+After synthesis, RTL is converted into logic gates or technology-specific standard cells.

 ```text
 a ───┐